UPPMAX/NAISS_Slurm/docs/cluster.md

 ### GPUs

-Many computer clusters now have GPUs in several of their nodes that jobs may take advantage of.
+Many computer clusters have GPUs in several of their nodes that jobs may take advantage of.

 Originally, GPUs were used for computer graphics, but now they are also used